-Doctor of Psychology in Clinical Psychology with an emphasis in Family Psychology
+Doctor of Psychology in Clinical Psychology: Family Psychology

 The Doctor of Psychology (Psy.D.) in Clinical Psychology with an emphasis in Family Psychology is a professional doctorate.
 The Psy.D. is becoming the recognized degree in psychology for practitioners.
 The Psy.D. retains a commitment to provision of a comprehensive education in psychological science as the foundation for any training in psychology, yet emphasizes the service orientation of a clinical degree in which training and supervision comprise a substantial part of the curriculum.
-The Psy.D. at Azusa Pacific University is identified as a practitioner-scholar program.
+The Psy.D. at Azusa Pacific University is identified as a practitionerscholar program.
 The intent is that APU graduates actively apply the science of psychology to the practice of psychology.